Professionals working

 Is Your Profession on the List?
 Here is What to Do Next.

 If you found your occupation above, you have cleared the first hurdle.
-But the application process is strictly regulated.
+But the application process is strictly regulated, and Home Affairs enforces the letter of the law.

 Common Reasons for Rejection: